Skip to main content

 The Theatre-Dance Double Major

 The double major in theatre and dance provides students with a solid academic and artistic base in both theatre and dance disciplines.
 Furthermore, requirements for this double major will create stronger and more experienced directors (for their exposure to choreography), choreographers (for their exposure to directing), actors (for the poise and strength they will attain from dance), and dancers (for having confronted text and character).
+In other words, the double major trains students to understand performance within a larger art ecology and disciplines.

 Students should meet with the department’s undergraduate coordinator as soon as practical (but no later than the quarter in which they declare the major) in order to plan an appropriate individual course of study.